Public confidence

 Latest update

-This site was created to bring together publicly available information on commercial fishing in Lough Neagh and highlight key gaps in data, transparency and evidence.
+This site brings together publicly available information on commercial fishing in Lough Neagh and highlights key gaps in data, transparency, methodology and evidence.

 Lough Neagh sits at the centre of a wider public argument about pollution, accountability and how shared natural resources are managed.

 Commercial fishing may be lawful.
-That is not the same as proving it is sustainable.
-When a lough is already under environmental pressure, public confidence depends on clear evidence: what is being taken, how much is being taken, what rules apply, and whether fish stocks can withstand it.
+That is not the same as demonstrating that current management is sustainable.
+When a lough is already under environmental pressure, public confidence depends on clear evidence: what is being recorded, what is being harvested, what rules apply, and how fishery decisions are assessed against stock and environmental evidence.

 This project is not aimed at individual fishermen or working families.
 It is about transparent, evidence-based management of Lough Neagh.